Table of Contents

 Your resume is the first and foremost place to mention your leading interpersonal skills.
 There’s a skill section for that in resumes, but you can also add them as specific job achievements.

 Either way, mention the skills that can be easily vetted for or referenced.
-Moreover, always go through the job description to ensure your skills match with what the company is after.
+Moreover, always go through the job description to ensure your skills match what the company is after.

 - Interpersonal skills: Dedicated team player, efficient problem-solver, innovative leader